aidinb/ReactNativeChallenge/README.md

 ## DevOps and Automation

 - **App Center** and **Fastlane**: Used for continuous integration and deployment.
 They help automate the build, testing, and release processes for your app.

+## FAQs

+### Which design pattern/s would you use to manage the state of a medium-large application?

+For managing the state of a medium-large application, I prefer using **MobX**.
+It is handy, easy to use, and provides simple and effective state management.
+MobX's reactivity model allows for straightforward handling of application state, making it quick to implement and maintain.

+### Tell us a little about your experience using mobile hardware in applications using React Native (Camera, Storage, Bluetooth...)

+I have extensive experience with mobile hardware integration in React Native.
+This includes:
+- **Image Recognition**: Using the camera for image recognition tasks.
+- **Offline Data Storage**: Leveraging **Realm** for offline data storage, allowing the app to function without an active internet connection and synchronize data with the server once the connection is restored.

+### Tell us a little about your experience publishing applications on different platforms.

+I have published around 15 different types of mobile apps for various countries.
+My experience includes:
+- Configuring app stores and managing app publishing processes.
+- Preparing all necessary configurations and keys.
+- Automating the publishing process, allowing the app to go to review with a single click.
+- Managing different branches (master, prod, staging) for various purposes.

 ## License